fmahoudeau/MiCT-Net-PyTorch/README.md

 ## Training and Test Details

 To facilitate results comparison and unless otherwise stated, the procedure described below applies to both MiCT-ResNet and 3D-ResNet.

-* **Backbone:** The temporal stride is 16 and the spatial stride is 32.
+* **Backbone:** All experiments are based on the 18 layers version of the ResNet backbone.
+The temporal stride is 16 and the spatial stride is 32.
 The first 3D convolution has a temporal stride of 1 to fully harvest the input sequence.
 Weights are initialised from ImageNet pre-trained weights.
 For 3D-ResNet, the 3D filters are bootstrapped by repeating the weights of the 2D filters N times along the temporal dimension, and rescaling them by dividing by N.

 * **Optimizer and Regularization:** SGD is used with a learning rate of 1e-2 and a weight decay of 5e-4.
 These parameters have been selected using grid search.
 The training of Mict-ResNet-18 lasts 120 epochs with the learning rate divided by 10 after 80 epochs.
 The training of 3D-ResNet-18 lasts 90 epochs with the learning rate divided by 10 after 40 and 80 epochs.
 The batch size is set to 128 video clips of 16 frames each.
 50% dropout is applied just before the output layer.

 * **Data Augmentation:** The literature indicates that UCF-101 does not have enough data and variation to avoid over-fitting on models with 3D convolutions.
 MiCT-ResNet is no exception.
-The problem can be resolved by pre-training the networks on Kinetics or any other large scale data set.
+The problem can be resolved by pre-training the networks on Kinetics or any other large scale data set (out of the scope of this repository).
 I have used the full arsenal of augmentation techniques to reduce over-fitting as much as possible with temporal down-sampling, horizontal flipping, corner/center cropping at different random sizes and aspect ratios (more on this in the next bullet point), plus a combination of random brightness, contrast, and color adjustments.
 All frames of the same clip are applied identical transformations.

 * **Video Preparation:** During training, each video is randomly down-sampled along the temporal dimension and a set of 16 consecutive frames is randomly chosen.
 The sequence is looped as necessary to obtain 16 frames clip.
 To support training with a large number of video clips per batch, the model's input size is set to 160x160.
 All frames are first re-sized to 256x192.
 The width and height are then independently picked from [128, 144, 160, 176, 192] and a region is cropped either at one of the corners of the image or at its center.
 The crop is then re-sized to 160x160.
 The aspect ratio thus randomly varies from 2/3 to 3/2.
-At test time, the first 16 frames of the video are selected, then resized to 256x192 and a center crop of 160x160 is extracted.
+At test time, the first 16 frames of the video are selected, then resized to 256x192 and a center crop of 160x160 is extracted for all frames.

 * **Hardware:** All experiments were done on a single Titan RTX with 24GB of RAM.
 For smaller configurations, consider reducing the input frames to 112x112 and/or applying a temporal stride of 2 on the first 3D convolution instead of the max pooling layer.